SEA-AI/.github/pull_request_template.md

 ## Backout plan

-(If applicable) Briefly describe how to revert the feature in case of failure/issue.
+Briefly describe how to revert the feature in case of failure/issue.
 If not possible to revert
 1. name the reason for why it is not possible
 2. think of any other way to handle possible failures/issues

+> [!TIP]
+> Do not waste too much time on deriving a backout plan.
+Your gut feeling will tell you what to do and if a backout plan is neccessary and applicable.

 ## Testing